KrystianKempski/DagoniteEmpire/README.md

 ## 🏗️ Deploy
 Application is built automatically when new release is published using Github Actions as a Docker image and pushed to DockerHub.
 FluxCD residing on private Kubernetes cluster is monitoring DockerHub registry and when a new version is ready it recreates the app container with new image wihitn 5 minutes.
 Deployment configuration is set using custom helm chart available in [drik-homelab-helm-charts](https://github.com/drikqlis/drik-homelab-helm-charts) repository and managed by FluxCD.

-To build application from impotred code, local PostreSQL server is required, with authorisation specified in appsetting.jsnon.
+To build application from imported code, local PostreSQL server is required, with authorisation specified in appsetting.jsnon.